 Do you see the contradiction?
 XSieve solves it.

-> How do you position XSieve with respect to Kirill Lisovsky's
+> How do you position XSieve with respect to Kirill Lisovsky's STX?

 XSieve positioning is: Use XSLT as much as possible, and switch to Scheme as rarely as possible, only to overcome XSLT obstacles.